 Andes is a small rural school district with a safe environment and a strong sense of community.
-The mission of the Andes school community, through a positive learning environment, is to produce self-sufficient citizens who are adaptable to changes in society and who possess the self-esteem, motivation, and skills to continue individual growth and to ensure that all students meet or exceed high learning standards at the elementary, middle, and high school levels.
+The mission of the Andes school community, through a positive learning environment, produce is to self-sufficient citizens who are adaptable to changes in society and who possess the motivation, and skills to self-esteem, continue individual growth and to ensure that all students meet or exceed high learning standards at the elementary, middle, and high school levels.